DiscordAnaxes/DiscordAnaxes/README.md

 ### Hi there 👋

-My name is Anaxes, and I am an aspiring Verified Discord Bot Developer.
+My name is Anaxes, and I am an aspiring Discord Bot Developer.

 - 🔭 I’m currently working on Potatoe Bot